 Statement on Impact

-The strive to make contributions that are relevant to software engineering practice permeates my work.
+The ambition to make practically relevant contributions permeates my work.
 Since measuring relevant impact is hard, a qualitative reflection is needed.
 In my view, the primary way to make an impact on practice is through students.
 By teaching courses and supervising theses work I share knowledge and inspire future engineers to create value through high-quality software.

 Measurable impact includes: - Teaching introductory software engineering to students on a yearly basis.
 Responsible for introducing the topic to ~650 students (2015-2021). - Advisor of 15 thesis students (2011-2019). - Co-supervisor of two PhD students (2017-2020) - Work on machine learning for automated bug assignment has been deployed at Ericsson. - Co-author and/or contributor to reports and letters from Swedsoft. - A co-authored paper on practical relevance of software engineering research.